Skip to main content

 Those outputs are easy to date-stamp and later attach to invoices, commission reviews, or disputes.

 Build one checkpoint into the first month.
-The source material describes orientation meetings that ran for 3 days before the work moved forward.
+In the same example, orientation meetings ran for 3 days before the work moved forward.
 Your version can be simpler, but the lesson holds.
 Front-load alignment, then document what changed.
 A kickoff summary, a first pipeline review, and a written scope update create a paper trail that can help protect cash-flow conversations.

-Another failure mode seen in the source material is lost attribution inside the client's own reporting.
+Another failure mode in that example is lost attribution inside the client's own reporting.
 In that case, reporting was limited because the company did not distinguish Niagara Mohawk data within line-of-business reporting.
 Your version of that problem can be easier to spot: your leads, accounts, or opportunities get mixed into the house pipeline and stop being traceable.
 Once that happens, commission arguments can follow.

 Before you negotiate comp, ask one blunt question: how will my sourced work be separately identified in your CRM and reporting?
 If there is no clean answer, fix that first.
 Then move to the next pillar: How to Structure a Commission-Based Independent Contractor Agreement.